-These are easily controlled by strategically placing Broadway™ acoustic panels along the side walls to absorb these troublesome reflections.
-As a rule, these are mounted at ear and/or speaker height and positioned along the wall to capture the early reflections from the loudspeakers.
+You can easily control these reflections by strategically placing acoustic panels along the side walls to absorb them.
+As a rule, you should mount them at ear and/or speaker height and position them along the wall to capture the early reflections from the loudspeakers.

-For optimal placement, the easiest and most effective was to position the panels is to use a mirror.
+For optimal placement, the easiest and most effective way to position the panels is to use the mirror trick.
 To do this, you will need an assistant!

 - Sit in the listening position

 - Have your assistant move a mirror across the wall surface in between you and the speakers